kaushal2m2/eec-172-final-project/README.md

 ## Overview

 TI-OS is an embedded systems project that aims to replicate the user experience of a personal computer through the hardware of the TI CC3200.
 Through the management of real-time graphics, application switching, and a simplified physical interface, the "closed loop" intuitive behavior of a more complex operating system is accomplished on the limited hardware of the microcontroller.
-For a more comprehensive report on the structure and functionality, see TI-OSreport.pdf.
+For a more comprehensive report on the structure and functionality, see [the final report.](TI-OSreport.pdf).

 ## Features